Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The system monitoring framework should run as separate service and it should get lanched automatically during bootup.
 By default  system monitoring service should get started by default.
  - It should support three levels of threshold limit for each resource type
  - It should support INFO, WARN and CRITICAL log level correcponding to each threshold limit.
- - Resource usage sampling interval should be derived from the
+ - Sampling interval of resource usage monitoring should be derived from the system platrom configration
+ -

 Resouce Monitoring
  - CPU Monitoring